Skip to content

 Is It Hard to Get Into Lake Michigan College?
 Acceptance Rate & Requirements

 Based in Benton Harbor, Michigan, Lake Michigan College enrolls students across a range of programs.
-The school reports a graduation rate of roughly 22%.
+The graduation rate is roughly 22%.

 Can I Afford It?